UNINETTSigma2/documentation/index.rst

 machines, instructions for using installed software, for submitting jobs, storage, and code development.

-Please do not hesitate to write to support@metacenter.no if you find documentation sections which are not clear enough or have suggestions for improvements.
+Please do not hesitate to write to support@nris.no if you find documentation sections which are not clear enough or have suggestions for improvements.
 Such a feedback is very important to us and will count.